 - Alternative product suggestions when an item goes out of stock

 Proactive engagement is where AI goes beyond saving you costs and actually starts creating revenue.
+We put numbers on both in the ROI guide.

 6. Maintain data quality and oversight